Demystifying Serverless Costs on Public Platforms: Bridging Billing, Architecture, and OS Scheduling

 \subsection{Overallocation on Public Serverless Platforms}

-We deploy the same single-threaded, compute-bound serverless function (PyAES from Functionbench~\cite{kim2019functionbench}) on AWS Lambda under memory sizes ranging from 128\,MB (minimum size) to 1,769\,MB, and on GCP (first generation) under CPU configurations ranging from 0.08 (minimum size) to 1\,vCPUs.
-AWS Lambda allocates vCPUs proportionately to the configured memory size, with 1,769\,MB equivalent to 1 vCPU~\cite{web:aws-cpu-mem,zhang2021faster}, while GCP provides a fine-grained CPU control knob with a 0.01\,vCPUs increment~\cite{web:gcp-memory-limits}. \Cref{fig:pyaes-overallocation} shows the execution duration reported by the serverless platform with 900,000 samples in total under different CPU configurations.
+We deploy a single-threaded, compute-bound serverless function (PyAES from Functionbench~\cite{kim2019functionbench}) on AWS Lambda under memory sizes ranging from 128\,MB (minimum size) to 1,769\,MB, and on GCP (first generation is used due to its support for fractional vCPU allocation) under CPU configurations ranging from 0.08 (minimum size) to 1\,vCPU.
+AWS Lambda allocates vCPUs proportionately to the configured memory size, with 1,769\,MB equivalent to 1 vCPU~\cite{web:aws-cpu-mem,zhang2021faster}, while GCP provides a fine-grained CPU control knob with a 0.01\,vCPUs increment~\cite{web:gcp-cpu-limits}. \Cref{fig:pyaes-overallocation} shows the execution duration reported by the serverless platform with 900,000 samples in total under different CPU configurations.
 We make two main observations based on these real-world execution logs.

 First, a single-threaded, CPU-bound workload like PyAES with a fractional vCPU allocation should experience a slowdown of $\frac{1}{{{\rm{vCPU Fraction }}}}$ that follows reciprocal scaling (i.e., half the core allocation, double the execution time).
 However, the empirical average (solid blue line) is consistently less than the expected average duration (dashed red line) on AWS and GCP (except for a few of the smallest vCPU allocations on GCP).
 The expected average and expected 5th percentile shown in the figure are based on measurements at full vCPU allocation, scaled proportionally for smaller resource allocations.
 In other words, a function can ask for, say, half the resources, but be less than twice as slow.
-In cost terms, this means that users may be charged less than expected under the current wall time billing models presented in \Cref{eq:current-billing}.
+In cost terms, this means that users may be charged less than expected under the current wall-clock time billing models presented in \Cref{eq:current-billing}.

 Second, the average empirical execution duration does not have a smooth, reciprocal decline with increasing resource allocations.
 Instead, it falls with sudden drops, which become less frequent at higher resource allocations.
 These sudden drops create considerable performance jitters.
 Also, this means that the allocation-based component in the billing model (i.e., $R_{ALLOC}$ in \Cref{eq:current-billing}), also known as the capacity cost, can be reduced by choosing smaller resource limits.
 We observed this pattern in other functions too, and it is more pronounced with increased compute-boundness.